sriharikrishna/nucleonmatterad/README.md

 # nucleonmatterad
-Algorithmic differentiation of either symmetric nuclean matter (SNM) or pure nucleon matter (PNM).
+Algorithmic differentiation of either symmetric nuclear matter (SNM) or pure neutron matter (PNM).

 Description of the files in the original code: